 - I. Campus Security Report.
 This report is available on the Shenandoah University Web site and the Department of Public Safety Web site, in the annual Student Handbook, and in the Human Resources and Admissions offices. - 2.
 Financial Assistance.
-This information includes, but not limited to, a description of all federal, state, local, private and institutional student financial assistance programs.
+This information includes, but is not limited to, a description of all federal, state, local, private and institutional student financial assistance programs.
 The information is available in both of the university's catalogs and in the Financial Aid Office. - 3.
 Institutional Information.
 The reports and information include, but are not limited to, cost of attendance (tuition and fees, estimates of costs for books and supplies, estimates of charges for room and board, estimates of transportation costs and any additional program costs); refund policy; requirements or procedures for officially withdrawing from the university; summary of regulations for the return of Title IV grant or loan assistance; the institution's academic programs, names of associations, agencies, or governmental bodies that accredit, approve, or license the institution and its programs; description of any special facilities and services available to disabled students, names, titles and contact information for designated persons; a statement regarding student enrollment in study abroad programs; and location of documents describing the institutions accreditation, approval or licensing.
-Reports and information are available in the Business Office, Financial Aid Office, Human Resources Office, Academic Affairs Office, Registrar's Office and the Academic Enrichment Center. - 5.
+Reports and information are available in the Business Office, Financial Aid Office, Human Resources Office, Academic Affairs Office, Registrar's Office and the Academic Enrichment Center: - 4.
 Completion and Graduation Rates.
-This information is available in the Academic Enrichment Center: - 6.
+This information is available in the Office of Enrollment Management and Student Success. - 5.
 Athletic Program Participation and Financial Support Data.
-This report/information is available in the Office of Athletics and the Academic Enrichment Center.
+This report/information is available in the Office of Athletics and the Office of Enrollment Management and Student Success.